codelibs/fess-docs/en/10.2/admin/log-guide.rst

 Download Log File
 --------------

-Select System > Log File in a left menu to display a log file list.
+Select System Info > Log File in a left menu to display a log file list.

 |image0|